learn-co-curriculum/dsc-conditional-probability/README.md

 ## Events and Sample Space

-Before introducing you to to specific event types, let's do a quick recap of the notion of event and sample space.
+Before introducing you to specific event types, let's do a quick recap of the notion of event and sample space.

 An **event** is the outcome of an experiment, for example, obtaining heads when tossing of a coin or getting 3 after a dice roll.
-Note: an event can also be a collection of different events grouped together (or a so-called **compound** event), eg. getting a 3 twice when rolling a dice twice.
+Note: an event can also be a collection of different events grouped together (or a so-called **compound** event), e.g. getting a 3 twice when rolling a dice twice.

 A **sample space** is a collection of every single possible outcome in a trial, generally represented by $\Omega$.
 The sample space for 1 random dice throw is  {1,2,3,4,5,6}.

-As you remember for the previous lessons, we can combine event and sample space to compute event probability.
+As you remember for the previous lessons, we can combine events and sample space to compute event probability.

-You'll learn about 3 important event types: **independent**, **disjunct**, and **dependent** events.
+You'll learn about 3 important event types: **independent**, **disjoint**, and **dependent** events.

 ### Independent Events

-** Events $A$ and $B$ are independent when, the occurrence of $A$ has no effect on whether $B$ will occur (or not).**
+**Events $A$ and $B$ are independent when the occurrence of $A$ has no effect on whether $B$ will occur (or not).**

-Consider following independent events
+Consider the following independent events

-* Getting heads after flipping a coin **and** getting a 5 on throw of a fair dice
+* Getting heads after flipping a coin **and** getting a 5 after throwing a fair dice
 * Choosing a marble from a container **and** getting heads after flipping a coin

 #### Two independent events